 I’ve been living the freelance lifestyle for well over a decade.
 Sometimes, from the outside looking in, it may seem like I have everything in perfect balance.
 But sometimes things go “off track,” and I have to work on getting my life back into order.

-This time last year, I was thoroughly miserable – and as proof that money doesn’t buy happiness, it was a time when I had plenty of it in the bank.
+This time just two years ago, I was thoroughly miserable – and as proof that money doesn’t buy happiness, it was a time when I had plenty of it in the bank.
 I’d just enjoyed a lavish Christmas and showered my young son and various other family members with generous gifts.

 In truth, I was spending for two rather messed-up reasons.
 The first was that my work / life balance had gone to shit, and I was trying to cheer myself up; The second, which was of far greater concern, was because I was feeling guilty for not spending enough time with my son because I was frequently away on work trips.
 When I wasn’t away I was often shut away upstairs working, or glued to my phone dealing with work-related Slack messages in the evening.